Roti-Poulet/LegacyNG/README.md

 If you use LegacyNG for a YouTube video, please add the link to this repository in both your video and your video description.

 For Windows XP, One-Core-API 4.x.x is NEEDED.
-Native support isn't planned to do
+Native support isn't planned to do.

 For Windows 7, VxKex is not needed and DON'T enable it (if you are using LegacyNG b1.0.0 or newer)